GorGylka/MCKEY/README.md

 > [!NOTE]
 > To boot into service mode, bridge pin GP15 to GND before connecting to USB.
 >  This will allow you to view the firmware contents as a USB drive.
+> Also, keyboard wire colors may vary; refer to connector.

 > [!CAUTION]
 > Not all PS/2 keyboards tolerate 3.3V!